ZarnoldChoppanegger/CG_Exam/ANSWERS.md

 ## Describe the basic idea behind volume rendering with GPU-accelerated ray-casting

 Given a 3d space containing voxels (gathered from real life scans or procedurally generated), cast rays through the volume and sample information along the way (i.e. color, intensity etc...).
-Average the sampled information and displayit.
+Average the sampled information and display it.

 ## A Gaussian filter smooths an image using convolution with a 2D filter kernel.
 Briefly describe (in 3-4 steps) how you would implement this type of 2D image filter as a post-processing effect, using the programmable graphics pipeline and render-to-texture functionality.

+Post-processing effects require to use user defined frame buffers (FBOs) instead of the default one.
+Applying a post-processing effect can be done in the following way:
+- render the scene on a texture
+- bind the texture to a FBO
+- define a quad and map the texture to it
+- in the fragment shader apply the desired effect, in this case the convolution of the Gaussian filter
+- unbind the FBO and render the scene